Here are some top tips to help you get through the tough parts of pregnancy!

 You start getting your energy back, but I personally started having leg cramps at night and those suck.
 A lot.
 It’s one of those things they never tell you about pregnancy, because every pregnancy is different and not every woman gets them.

-Fortunately, they didn’t happen too often, and if you drink lots of water and stretch often, they happened less.
+Fortunately, they didn’t happen too often, and if you drink lots of water and stretch often, they happen less.

 For a few weeks you have so much energy you try and get as much done as you can, because who knows how long it’s going to last.